 According to meeting notes taken by Huang’s lawyer Liu Zengqing, who took over Huang’s case after Sui’s retaliatory disbarment in February 2018, Huang was interrogated 15 times starting on August 12, 2018.
 Liu did not know when the interrogations ended, nor was the time period indicated in the meeting notes.
 While being interrogated, Huang was not allowed to rest or use the toilet.
 A prosecutor named Du Peng hit him with a water bottle on his chest and injured him, according to copies of the notes provided to CPJ by Pu.

 Since Huang’s arrest, authorities have disbarred two of his lawyers, Sui Muqing and Liu Zhengqing, and Huang dismissed another lawyer, Li Jinglin, out of concern for the lawyer’s safety, according to news reports and CPJ research.
-Huang’s mother has been under police guard at her home since February and was barred from attending Huang’s trial, according to CPJ research.

 On July 29, 2019, the Mianyang Intermediate People’s Court sentenced Huang to 12 years in prison on charges of "deliberately leaking state secrets," and "illegally providing state secrets to foreign countries," according to a statement published on the court’s website.

-In late 2020, a 64 Tianwang volunteer, who requested to remain anonymous for fear of retaliation from authorities, told CPJ that Huang’s mother Pu spoke with the journalist on September 17 through a video link.
+In late 2020, a 64 Tianwang volunteer, who requested to remain anonymous for fear of retaliation from authorities, told CPJ that Huang’s mother Pu spoke with the journalist on September 17 through a video call.
 According to Pu, Huang was emotionally distressed and said his hands and feet were swollen, and that he had not received proper medical treatment in prison.